 Q. Can I do more than one course at a time?

 A. You can as long as both you and your course advisor consider it possible.
 It is usually much better to learn one subject well and then learn another one well, than it is to try and learn several subjects at once.

 Q. Are there any grants available?

 A. There may be some assistance from social welfare services for those already in receipt of benefits.
 IHS do have a monthly payment plan to make the longer courses more accessible.

 Q. Do I need to buy books?

 A. You will usually have to buy a book or a number of books, depending on the course.
 These will continue to be useful reference books.
 The booklists are available for each course and course year.
 IHS recommend that you buy the books listed on the essential reading lists.
-We have a library available to our diploma students that will contain all of the books on the recommended reading lists so we advise that you take a book on loan before deciding to buy.
+We have a library available to our Nutritional Therapy Diploma students in Dublin that will contain all of the books on the recommended reading lists.

 Q. What happens if I have to stop the course part way through?

-A. If you have to stop a course part way through, the Institute will hold your place open for up to two years at the discretion of the Institute Director.
+A. If you have to stop a course part way through, the Institute will hold your place open for up to two years at the discretion of an Institute Directors.
 You are obliged to continue payments for the semester started.
-IHS can no longer guarantee an immediate place, you may have to wait for a place to become available.
+IHS cannot guarantee an immediate place, you may have to wait for a place to become available.